python-telegram-bot/python-telegram-bot/.github/CONTRIBUTING.rst

        - Make a new commit addressing the comments you agree with, and push it to the same branch.
 Ideally, the commit message would explain what the commit does (e.g. "Fix lint error"), but if there are lots of disparate review comments, it's fine to refer to the original commit message and add something like "(address review comments)".

+       - In order to keep the commit history intact, please avoid squashing or amending history and then force-pushing to the PR.
+Reviewers often want to look at individual commits.

        - In addition, please reply to each comment.
 Each reply should be either "Done" or a response explaining why the corresponding suggestion wasn't implemented.
 All comments must be resolved before LGTM can be given.

    - Resolve any merge conflicts that arise.
 To resolve conflicts between 'your-branch-name' (in your fork) and 'master' (in the ``python-telegram-bot`` repository), run: